wangzlab/COPD_multiomics/3-Metabolome and Proteome/README.md

 sessionInfo()
 ```

+The metabolite identification was performed using the function metaboliteAnnotation() by searching HMDB (v5.0), METLIN (v3.7.1) and KEGG (v96.0) databases.

-The resultant metabolome data matrix are uploaded as metabolome.txt
+The resultant metabolome data are uploaded as metabolome.txt